pontus-vision/pontus-vision/README.md

   }
   ```

-  Here's the instructions on how to get those credentials.
+  Here's the instructions on how to get those credentials from Azure.

 #### Azure API keys instructions: